-If the air filter has to be cleaned or replaced, see an authorized Ski-Doo dealer.
+If the air filter has to be cleaned or replaced, see an authorized Ski-Doo dealer, repair shop or person of your own choosing.

 Engine Coolant

 Never open coolant tank cap when engine is hot.

 Engine Coolant level Verification

 Check coolant level at room temperature with the cap removed.
 Liquid should be at cold level line (engine cold) of coolant tank.